minibolt-guide/minibolt/guide/bonus/system/nodejs-npm.md

 {: .no_toc }

 Node.js [https://nodejs.org] is an open-source, cross-platform JavaScript runtime environment.
+Node.js includes NPM in the installation package as well.

 Difficulty: Easy
 {: .label .label-green }